 Upper eyelid surgery in Aspen removes excess skin from the upper eyelids, reducing the hooded, sagging appearance that appears with age or was inherited through your family line.
 Lower eyelid surgery removes excess fat and may remove excess skin from the lower eyelids, while also addressing under-eye bags and loose skin.

 What is an Eyelid Lift & Blepharoplasty?

-Dr. Mangat will meticulously place and closed your incisions, taking care to ensure that you surgical scars will be virtually invisible.
-Mangat Plastic Surgery Institute and Skin Care is the premier practice in Colorado and the Vail Valley for eyelid surgery.
+Dr. Mangat will meticulously place and close your incisions, taking care to ensure that your surgical scars will be virtually invisible.
+Mangat Plastic Surgery Institute and Skin Care is the premier practice in Colorado, serving Aspen, Breckenridge, and Vail Valley for eyelid surgery.

 Am I a good candidate for eyelid surgery?

 You may be a good candidate for eyelid surgery if you're 30 years or older, in good health, and do not currently suffer from an eye disease or condition.
 Upper or lower blepharoplasty in Aspen may be the ideal treatment if you have:

 Excess fat or drooping skin on the upper eyelids